“The course was really useful and improved our knowledge for our roles.”

 Course Learning Outcomes

-1Understand what Radicalisation is
+1Understand what Radicalisation and Extremism is

 • 1.1Define the meaning of the terms: Radicalisation, Terrorism, Extremism, Violent Extremism

-2Understand influences of radicalisation and terrorism
+2Understand influences and indicators of radicalisation and terrorism

 • 2.1Identify historical and current occurrences of acts of terrorism